-Addressing Loneliness and Isolation Through Connection
+Addressing Loneliness and Isolation Through Connection (passed)

 About the Event: The pandemic is fueling concern with loneliness and isolation.
 These were major issues of concern before the pandemic but have grown with the pandemic’s disruption in daily life.
 Wondering about innovative ways employers can address this growing national concern?
 Loneliness and isolation have serious implications for employee mental health and well-being, along with engagement and productivity.

 Join us for an engaging discussion on strategies employers are using to effectively combat loneliness.
 We will hear from Dr. Jeremy Nobel about the UnLonely Project, an innovative way to harness the power of arts to inspire, employer, and connect and through the connection to reduce risk for depression, addiction, and suicidality.

 The event will also include an employer panel including:

 Dr. Jeremy Nobel Faculty, Center for Primary Care, Harvard Medical School Lecturer, Department of Global Health and Social Medicine President, Foundation for Art & Healing

 Dr. Nobel is a medical doctor, public health practitioner and innovator who designs, implements, and evaluates health care management, digital therapeutic and patient/consumer engagement systems.
 Nobel works in consultation to employers, major health plans, non- profit organizations and foundations in the design, implementation and evaluation of effective community health improvement programs.
 He served as Medical Director at the Northeast Business Group on Health for eight years (2010-18) where he founded and ran the NEBGH Solutions Center.